michal-h21/lua-uca/README.md

 # The `Lua-UCA` package
 \fi

-This package adds support for the [Unicode collation algorithm](https://unicode.org/reports/tr10/) for Lua 5.3.
+This package adds support for the [Unicode collation algorithm](https://unicode.org/reports/tr10/) for Lua 5.3 and later.
 It is mainly intended for use with Lua\TeX and working \TeX\ distribution, but it can work also as a standalone Lua module.
 You will need to install a required [Lua-uni-algos](https://github.com/latex3/lua-uni-algos) package by hand in that case.